 - 1.h) Negotiations with prospective developers should take place at the Council's offices or the developer's office within normal office hours (subject to the necessity for such negotiations to be extended in exceptional circumstances beyond those hours).
-Two officers of the Council will be present during negotiations and all such valuations and negotiations shall be subject to written record and approved by the Corporate Director (Finance & Operations), unless delegated.
-A signed record of all meetings shall be retained. - 1.i) The Corporate Director of the appropriate directorate and the Council's duly appointed valuer or other agent shall be involved in or appraised of all major steps in the negotiations in respect of transactions or of a series of transactions, the estimated value or the aggregated value of which exceeds an amount specified by the section 151 Officer in the Schedule of Authorisations, item 8. - 1.j) It shall be the duty of the Corporate Director (Finance & Operations) to report on the progress of any major transaction authorised by the Council to Cabinet at least at six monthly intervals and upon completion of the transaction.
-This duty will apply to transactions in respect of which the aggregate consideration is likely to exceed the amount specified in Clause 1.g above and those where there are significant operational implications. - 1.k) No land owned or leased by the Council shall be disposed of to another body or person until it has been offered to all other services of the Council, unless in the opinion of the Corporate Management Team such land is of no conceivable value or interest to any of the Council's services.
-Transfer of land between services requires the approval of: - i) the Corporate Management Team - ii) the "transferor" Cabinet Portfolio Member\ - iii) the "transferee" Cabinet Portfolio Member\ - \Approval by Cabinet Portfolio Holders in this regard shall be by formal Portfolio Holder decision. - 1.I) The Corporate Director (Finance & Operations) shall effect any transfer in the accounts that may be required. - 1.m) No land owned by the Council or of which the Council is lessee shall be disposed of except by way of renewal of lease until a report has been prepared by the Corporate Director (Finance & Operations) containing: - i) an inspection report describing the land and, where appropriate, its physical characteristics and development constraints. - ii) a report on title by the Assistant Director (Chief Executive's Dept.). - iii) any information from the Council's records which would affect the land's value or development potential. - iv) where appropriate an assessment of the development potential of the land by the Assistant Director (Planning, Development & Regeneration). - v) any advice by the Corporate Director seeking to dispose of the land.
+Two officers of the Council will be present during negotiations and all such valuations and negotiations shall be subject to written record and approved by the Chief Finance Officer unless delegated.
+A signed record of all meetings shall be retained. - 1.i) The Strategic Director of the appropriate directorate and the Council's duly appointed valuer or other agent shall be involved in or appraised of all major steps in the negotiations in respect of transactions or of a series of transactions, the estimated value or the aggregated value of which exceeds an amount specified by the section 151 Officer in the Schedule of Authorisations, item 9. - 1.j) It shall be the duty of the Chief Finance Officer to report on the progress of any major transaction authorised by the Council to Cabinet at least at six monthly intervals and upon completion of the transaction.
+This duty will apply to transactions in respect of which the aggregate consideration is likely to exceed the amount specified in Clause 1.g above and those where there are significant operational implications. - 1.k) No land owned or leased by the Council shall be disposed of to another body or person until it has been offered to all other services of the Council, unless in the opinion of the Senior Leadership Team such land is of no conceivable value or interest to any of the Council's services.
+Transfer of land between services requires the approval of: - i) the Senior Leadership Team - ii) the "transferor" Cabinet Portfolio Member - iii) the "transferee" Cabinet Portfolio Member.

+Approval by Cabinet Portfolio Holders in this regard shall be by formal Portfolio Holder decision.

+- 1.I) The Chief Finance Officer shall effect any transfer in the accounts that may be required. - 1.m) No land owned by the Council or of which the Council is lessee shall be disposed of except by way of renewal of lease until a report has been prepared by the Chief Finance Officer containing: - i) an inspection report describing the land and, where appropriate, its physical characteristics and development constraints - ii) a report on title by the Assistant Director (Legal and Democratic Services)

-- 1.n) In formulating his/her advice, the Corporate Director (Finance & Operations) shall make recommendations in respect of - i) issues that need to be resolved before marketing of the land can proceed. - ii) the method of disposal - iii) the title to be transferred - iv) the price the Council should receive along with the "asking" and "reserve" price - v) any special conditions of sale - vi) any appointment of external advisers or agents that may be desirable. - 1.0) All disposals of land owned or leased by the Council shall be by one of the following methods.
-The Corporate Director (Finance & Operations) shall determine on the basis of appropriate professional advice which method is in the best interests of the Council at any given time.
+- iii) any information from the Council's records which would affect the land's value or development potential - iv) where appropriate an assessment of the development potential of the land by the Assistant Director (Planning) - v) any advice by the Strategic Director seeking to dispose of the land. - 1.n) In formulating his/her advice, the Chief Finance Officer shall make recommendations in respect of - i) issues that need to be resolved before marketing of the land can proceed - ii) the method of disposal - iii) the title to be transferred - iv) the price the Council should receive along with the "asking" and "reserve" price - v) any special conditions of sale - vi) any appointment of external advisers or agents that may be desirable. - 1.0) All disposals of land owned or leased by the Council shall be by one of the following methods.
+The Chief Finance Officer shall determine on the basis of appropriate professional advice which method is in the best interests of the Council at any given time.